Timthreetwelve/HWiNFO-VSB-Viewer/HWiNFOVSBViewer/ReadMe.txt

     * Octokit https://github.com/octokit/octokit.net

+    The following tools were used during the development of HWiNFO VSB Viewer:

     * GitKraken was used for everything Git related. https://www.gitkraken.com/

     * Inno Setup was used to create the installer. https://jrsoftware.org/isinfo.php